Ewooral/AmazonFlix/README.md

    — Thread of execution (parsing and executing the code line after line) — Live memory of variables with data (known as a Global Variable Environment)

+ Running or calling or invoking a funtion is not the same as function definition